siwei-lu/goerr/README.md

 ### Handle An Asynchronous Promise

-`goerr` can aslo accept a `Promise` object in order to handle cases you have to do asynchronously.
+`goerr` can accept a `Promise` object in order to handle cases you have to do asynchronously.

 #### API